rupertbg/apollo-rbs/README.md

 # Apollo Resource Booking System
 A resource booking system for the enterprise, written in JavaScript.
-Currently under active development and not considered finished.
+Currently under active development.
+Mostly working, though some aspects are still in proof-of-concept phase.

 ## Features